 $$ p(n) \sim \frac{1}{4n \sqrt{3}} ~ e^{\pi \sqrt{\frac{2n}{3}}} $$

-Partitions of a number are used to solve the change-making problem and to list the ways of give back money.
+Partitions of a number are used to solve the change-making problem and to list the ways of give back money for a list of given coins/notes.

 Example: There are 49 ways to make $100 with $5, $10, $20 or $50 notes